tebinraouf/logic/README.md

 ## Current features
 * Local browser storage
 * Drag and drop to canvas
+* Delete elements on double click
 * Up to 5 input logic gates